 a) The customer is required in the first instance to rely on other remedies and can only claim damages in the event of a continuing deficiency.
 The customer cannot claim damages as an alternative to other remedies.

-c) In the event of liability Bartscher will compensate within the limits of lit. d) the losses of the customer to the extent that the customer proves that he has suffered an unavoidable loss caused by the breach of obligations owed to the customer by Bartscher and foreseeable to Bartscher, at the time of the formation of the contract in respect of the occurrence of the loss and its amount.
+c) In the event of liability, Bartscher will compensate within the limits of lit. d) the losses of the customer to the extent that the customer proves that he has suffered an unavoidable loss caused by the breach of obligations owed to the customer by Bartscher and foreseeable to Bartscher, at the time of the formation of the contract in respect of the occurrence of the loss and its amount.
 Moreover, the customer is required to mitigate his loss as soon as a breach of contract is or ought to be known.

-e) For breach of contractual, pre-contractual and/or obligations resulting from the business relation owed to the customer, Bartscher is obliged to pay damages exclusively in accordance with the provisions of these International Conditions of Sale.
+e) For breach of contractual, pre-contractual or obligations resulting from the business relation owed to the customer, Bartscher is obliged to pay damages exclusively in accordance with the provisions of these International Conditions of Sale.
 Any recourse to concurrent bases of claim, in particular of a non-contractual nature, is excluded.
 Equally excluded is any recourse against Bartscher’s company organs, employees, servants, members of staff, representatives and/or those employed by Bartscher in the performance of his obligations on grounds of breach of contractual obligations owed by Bartscher.

 f) Insofar as the limitation period may not already have barred the claim, claims for damages brought by the customer are excluded after six (6) months beginning with the rejection of the claim for damages by Bartscher.

-b) In the case of a failure to take delivery of the goods by the customer or of seriously late taking delivery of the goods by the customer, Bartscher is entitled to claim damages without evidence being necessary up to 15 per cent of the value of the goods to be delivered.
+b) In the case of a late taking delivery of the goods by the customer by more than two (2) weeks, Bartscher is entitled to claim damages without evidence being necessary of 5 per cent of the value of the goods to be delivered.
+In the case of a late taking delivery of the goods by the customer by more than six (6) weeks or an entire failure to take delivery as well as in the event of non-delivery due to a breach of contract by the customer, Bartscher is entitled to claim damages without evidence being necessary of 20 per cent of the value of the goods to be delivered.

 3. Within the bounds of what is legally possible as well as within what is usual in the trade, the customer is in his commercial relationships with his clients obliged to limit his liability both in principle and in amount.

-VIII.
+IX.
 Other Provisions

 1. Title of the goods that have been delivered remains with Bartscher until settlement of all claims existing against the customer.
 The allocation of risk as to price and performance in section III.-9. is not affected by the reservation of title.

-IX.
-General Basis of Contracts
+X. General Basis of Contracts

 2. The United Nations Convention of 11 April 1980 on Contracts for the International Sale of Goods (UN Sales Convention / CISG) in the English version governs the legal relationship with the customer.
-The UN Sales Convention applies, above and beyond its own area of application, and regardless of reservations adopted by other states, to all contracts to which these International Conditions of Sale are to be applied according to the provisions of section I. Where standard terms of business are used, in case of doubt the Incoterms® 2010 of the International Chamber of Commerce apply taking into account the provisions stipulated in these International Conditions of Sale.
+The UN Sales Convention applies, above and beyond its own area of application, and regardless of reservations adopted by other states, to all contracts to which these International Conditions of Sale are to be applied according to the provisions of section I.

-3. The formation of contract, including agreements as to the jurisdiction of courts and arbitrators, and the rights and obligations of the parties, also including the liability for death or personal injury caused by the goods to any person and breach of pre-contractual and collateral obligations, as well as the interpretation are exclusively governed by the UN Sales Convention together with these International Conditions of Sale.
+3. The formation of contract, including agreements as to the jurisdiction of courts and arbitrators, its amendments or alterations, and the contractual rights and obligations of the parties, also including the liability for death or personal injury caused by the goods to any person and breach of pre-contractual and collateral obligations, as well as the interpretation are exclusively governed by the UN Sales Convention together with these International Conditions of Sale.
+Where standard terms of business are used, in case of doubt the Incoterms 2020 of the International Chamber of Commerce apply taking into account the provisions stipulated in these International Conditions of Sale.
 Subject to differing provisions in these International Conditions of Sale, the rest of the legal relationship between the parties is governed by the Swiss Code of Obligations.